kedro-org/kedro-viz/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 ## Description
-Short description of the problem here
+Short description of the problem here.

 ## Context
 How has this bug affected you?
 What were you trying to accomplish?